awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 You can specify the parameter groups when you restore the DB cluster\.

-For more information about DB parameter groups and DB cluster parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information about DB parameter groups and DB cluster parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 ## Security group considerations<a name="USER_RestoreFromSnapshot.Security"></a>